 The cause of type 1 diabetes is unknown.
 It’s thought that genetic and environmental factors are involved.

 The body's immune system attacks and destroys the cells in the pancreas that make insulin.
 Insulin lets glucose to enter the cells for energy.
 When glucose can’t enter the cells, it builds up in the blood.
 This deprives the cells of nutrition.
 It also results in high blood sugar.
 People with type 1 diabetes must take daily insulin shots and regularly check their blood sugar levels.

 What are the symptoms of type 1 diabetes?

 Type 1 diabetes often appears suddenly.
-The following are the most common symptoms of type 1 diabetes.
-However, each individual may experience symptoms differently.
 Symptoms may include:

 In children, symptoms may be similar to those of having the flu.